PLEASE SUPPORT W42ST

 Oscar Hijuelos Courts — 96th Street Red Clay Courts

+The 96th Street courts are currently scheduled to open on Saturday April 15.
 More details about Riverside Clay Tennis Association.

 New York Tennis Ideas Without a Permit (but They Might Cost!)